bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 If there are any KiCad devs out there reading this, please implement a `get_free_routing_space(int copper_layer)` function in the next iteration kicad-python.
 Something that returns the polygon of a copper pour on boards that don't have a copper pour, for each layer of copper.

+SOMETHING IMPORTANT HERE:

+Yep—“maybe we shouldn’t do it in parallel” is not just something, it’s the root of a very specific failure mode.

+PathFinder’s negotiation assumes asynchrony inside each iteration: later nets see the pain (raised costs) created by earlier nets.
+When you route a giant batch against a frozen cost snapshot, every net makes the same greedy choice at the same time.
+Next iteration the costs jump… but the snapshot is frozen again, so they all repeat the same mistake.
+That’s the limit-cycle you’re seeing (same subset wins every iter, everyone else stuck).

+Here’s the tight fix that keeps the GPU wins without giving up negotiation:

+What to change

+Mini-batch scheduling (restore asynchrony).
+Route nets in small batches (e.g., 32–256).
+After each batch:

+recompute present/history on CPU/GPU,

+rebuild weights (base + pres_fac*(present- cap)+hist),

+upload weights to device,

+shuffle the next batch’s net order (deterministic seed is fine).

+That alone breaks the herd behavior.

+Never let ROI fall back to full graph.
+If roi_size == N_global, you’ve erased locality and invited a traffic jam.
+Enforce:

+corridor+bbox ROI with hard caps,

+anisotropic growth (widen perpendicular first),

+escalate ROI only on failure.
+Log percentiles: min/median/95% of ROI size and “% full-graph”.
+Target ≪10% full-graph.

+Cost pipeline sanity.
+Make it impossible for stale weights to sneak in:

+after each mini-batch, log (sum, max) of the host weights vector and the device weights vector (checksum after cudaMemcpy).

+pick one hot edge e* and log its (present, history, weight) across mini-batches—you should see it climb within the same iteration.

+Scheduling that avoids collisions.
+Easy wins before anything fancy:

+bucket by x-column and round-robin choose from different buckets when forming a batch, so you don’t pack spatial neighbors together;

+or sort by estimated difficulty and interleave easy/hard nets.

+Freeze policy.
+After a batch, don’t rip-up stable nets in empty regions.
+Only reconsider nets touching overused edges.
+Rotate the frozen set each iteration to avoid ossification.

+Minimal code-shape (pseudocode)
+for t in range(max_iters):
+    order = shuffle(nets, seed=t)
+    for chunk in chunks(order, B):      # B = 64/128
+        routes = route_on_gpu(chunk, weights_dev, roi=roi_for(chunk))
+        present.update(routes)           # device or host
+        history = gamma*history + present_overuse
+        weights_host = base + pres_fac[t]*(present_overuse) + hist_weight*history
+        weights_dev.copy_from(weights_host)   # re-upload

+How to prove this is it (quick checks)

+Run 1–2 iterations with B=1 (or 8/16) on the big board.
+If routed count rises and overuse drops vs. your monolithic batch, you’ve confirmed the diagnosis.

+Print overuse delta per mini-batch; you should see it improve mid-iteration.

+Track % full-graph ROI; if it’s high, fix ROI first.

+Why not “just go global”?

+Your large-board test already answered that: max_roi_size == N_global + big parallel batches ⇒ zero negotiation and total stagnation.
+Global search increases contention and compute while removing the very mechanism that spreads traffic.

+END SOMETHING IMPORTANT

 <<< Image of PathFinder routed board>>>